xnox-me/End-verBlac/docs/running-the-app.md

 # Running the Application

-This guide explains how to run the DEX TradingView Clone application locally.
+This guide explains how to run the DEX Terminal Clone (DTC) application locally.

 ## Prerequisites